shanepeckham/AKS_Security/Azure/AD_RBAC/README.md

 ![Flow](https://github.com/shanepeckham/AKS_Security/blob/master/Images/Snip20180710_11.png)

 We map 1:M Roles to RoleBindings (or Cluster Roles and Cluster Role Bindings for cluster wide scope), we bind 1:M RoleBindings to an AAD Group, and we associate 1:M Users with an AAD Group.
-In the case of ServiceAccounts which are managed exclusively within Kubernetes, we can associate these 1:1 with an AAD  Group, but we will cover this later.
+In the case of ServiceAccounts which are managed exclusively within Kubernetes, we can associate these 1:1 indirectly with an AAD Group, but we will cover this later.

 ### Apply Least Priviliged Access